Sunday hunting — permitted on Nov. 1 and Nov. 8 — has ended for the 2015 hunting season.

 Public safety and the safe enjoyment of the outdoors for all users

-is a priority for the Department of Lands and Forestry.
+is a priority for the Department of Natural Resources and Renewables.

 Hunters must complete both Canadian Firearms Safety (for hunters who use firearms)